Smoked Chicken Guide: How to Smoke a Whole Chicken

 How to Smoke a Whole Chicken on a Pellet Grill

-Smoking a whole chicken on a pellet grill is as easy as cooking in an oven.
-In a pellet grill, which uses wood pellets as a source of fuel, your bird will be infused with smoke flavor.
+Smoking a whole chicken on a pellet grill is as easy as cooking in an oven (but much more flavorful!).
+In a pellet grill, which uses wood pellets as a source of fuel, your bird will be infused with delicious wood-fired flavor.
+Make sure to keep these steps in mind when smoking your bird:

 The cooking time for a smoked whole chicken will depend on the size of your chicken, how you've prepared it, the temperature you've set, and the final product you're looking for.
 The important thing is to cook it until it's at a safe temperature for eating (165 degrees Fahrenheit); this can take between 3 and 4 hours if smoking low and slow.